-F# 1.0 - Meta-programming
+9.9 F# 1.0-Meta-programming

 F# 1.0 saw the addition of "quotation meta-programming" to F#.
 Quotations had been a significant feature in LISP since its inception.
-However, they had rarely found their way into strongly-typed functional or OO languages.49
+However, they had rarely found their way into strongly-typed functional or OO languages.23

 In 2005, the C# team found new uses for expression quotations in their early prototypes of LINQ, which added a comprehension syntax and runtime expression quotations to C# to express both in-memory and database queries.
 Under-the-hood, LINQ used a combinator encoding of queries heavily inspired by functional programming.
 A key contributor to LINQ was Erik Meijer who was an avid evangelist for functional ideas in general and innovative in their application.
 LINQ was highly successful and is a widely used feature of C# today.
-Additionally, I had previously used ForteFL at Intel, a strongly-typed functional language that included expression quotations.
-Further, systems such as Mathematica and R allowed expression quotations and made interesting use of these facilities to mix symbolic and computational elements.
-When early versions of LINQ were announced in 2006, I decided to experiment with adding quotations to F#, initially with the aim of interoperating with the query mechanisms available in LINQ.
+Additionally, I had previously used

-49 SML/NJ had a string quotation feature used by theorem proving systems such as HOL, supporting both quotation and anti-quotation, it differs substantially from the feature described here.
+23SML/NJ had a string quotation feature used by theorem proving systems such as HOL, supporting both quotation and anti-quotation, it differs substantially from the feature described here.